raghavendraprasath/MCTSProject/README.md

 # MCTSProject – Tic Tac Toe with Monte Carlo Tree Search
 This repository contains our final team project for **INFO 6205: Program Structures and Algorithms (Spring 2025)** at Northeastern University.
 We implemented the **Monte Carlo Tree Search (MCTS)** algorithm to intelligently play the game of **Tic Tac Toe**, complete with a full Java GUI and a clean, extendable architecture.
-> ✅ This version focuses entirely on Tic Tac Toe.
-A second game will be added in the near future.

 ## 👨‍💻 Contributors
 - **Raghavendra Prasath Sridhar - (002312779) ** – AI logic, GUI design, move validation, MCTS integration